-Listed by UNESCO as a World Heritage Site, the Seine riverbanks running through the heart of Paris have been transformed from an expressway into a 10-hectare park, swapping tarmac for grass and trees.
+Listed as a UNESCO world heritage site, the Seine riverbanks have been converted into a 10- hectare promenade, swapping tarmac for a natural setting.
 The roads have been replaced by plants and countless fun things to do - just like on the left bank.
 More environmentally friendly than before, this new area is home to fair-trade, collaborative and locavore food outlets, and a store selling sustainable tourist products.

-Spanning 2.3 kilometres, the riverbanks are dotted with sports facilities, play areas for kids (big and small!), and places to relax, all open to the public.
+A total length of 7 kilometres extending over both banks of the Seine, the riverbanks are dotted with sports facilities, play areas for kids (big and small!), and places to relax, all open to the public.
 Designed to protect the environment, sustainability is also at the heart of this space.
-In these extraordinary surroundings you can have a drink or nibble tapas in the open air on the Rosa Bonheur sur Seine barge or at Faust.
+In these extraordinary surroundings you can have a drink or nibble tapas in the open air with breathtaking views of the finest museums and monuments along the Seine.

 Please note: the banks of the Seine are accessible to people in wheelchairs and equipped with adapted sanitary facilities.

-For a relaxing and fun time by the water, here are 5 things to do on the riverbanks, with family or friends:
+To relax and have fun by the water, here is a selection of the best activities to do on the riverbanks, either on your own, with family or friends:

 - Play a game of pétanque on one of the 5 courts below the Louis-Philippe bridge.
 During school holidays, equipment is available to borrow every day from 9am to 8pm!

-- Have a drink on the terrace of the Scilicet fair-trade cafe.
-You can also play several board games there during the summer evenings.
+- Have a drink on the 175 m²-terrace of the fair-trade cafe Scilicet.
+You can also play a few board games or table football here on summer evenings

 - Teach your children games of skill with 2 vias ferratas and a balancing trail in the stems of trees specially designed for them.

 - Travel back in time with the 3D Timescope binoculars.
 This free-to use virtual-reality terminal has been designed for you to admire the Paris of the past via an immersive reconstitution of the surrounding landscape, plunging you into the heart of the 17th century!